 Despite a large and diverse number of traditional and magnet options from IPS nearby (7 schools within a mile radius of the neighborhood), Near Eastside schools still face negative perceptions, shrinking budgets, and high turnover.
 IPS loses around 300 teachers per year with access to affordable housing a key contributor.
 This low retention rate only adds to the challenges of school—and student—performance.

 NEAR sees the Educators’ Village as an opportunity to improve both student life and teacher retention by providing affordable housing to IPS educators.

 This development will create an extra incentive for teachers to remain in the district.
 Furthermore, being a part of this revitalizing neighborhood will provide them with an opportunity to own a home and further invest in the community in which they live and work.
 Living near their students will allow educators a chance to further strengthen bonds and understanding with the next generation.

-Located on the 800-900 block of North Rural Street, the Teacher’s Village will be a close-knit community comprised of 20-25 brightly-colored, bungalow-style homes— and will be available to IPS teachers in their first-, second-, or third-year.
+Located on the 800-900 block of North Rural Street, the Educator’s Village will be a close-knit community comprised of 20-25 brightly-colored, bungalow-style homes— and will be available to IPS teachers in their first-, second-, or third-year.
 Homes are expected to be completed May 2018, and will enter the market starting at $130,000.

 It’s all part of our mission to develop community as we create great places for neighbors.
 Passionate teachers inspire change.
 Let’s make sure our neighborhood hangs on to them.